 For something a little more active, push yourself to reach new heights at Brisbane’s best indoor activity center.
 There are three epically active sports to choose from!
 Jump, climb or shoot yourself silly at this indoor facility.
 Fun for all ages and perfect for families, couples, or just solo adventure seekers.

-- American-style sports bar screening all your favorite American and Australian sports live.
+- American-style Brisbane sports bar screening all of your favorite American and Australian sports live.

-- Conquer their foot-long double hotdog challenge and receive a food and drinks voucher for your efforts!
+- Conquer their foot-long double hotdog challenge and receive a food and drinks voucher (as well a indigestion) for your efforts!

 If you can’t get down to the stadium or if you want to keep up-to-date with who’s doing what in the sporting world, then head down to Buffalo Bar in the city.
 In the beer garden, you can catch live games while munching on some spicy chicken wings and sipping on a cold lager.